Taught Masters Programmes

 This two year degree combines an intensive Arabic language programme with the study of International Relations of the Middle East in addition to a menu of course options that includes the study of the history, religion and culture of the region.
 It will equip students with a broad knowledge of the analytical, conceptual and theoretical debates of International Relations and Political Science and a high level of competence in spoken and written Arabic.
 This will enable them to use this language not only as a means of communication but as an important research and professional skill in fields such as the diplomatic service, journalism and media, business, NGOs, and academia.

-This programme provides students with an advanced understanding of health, illness, and medicine in different social and cultural settings.
+The University of Edinburgh's MSc in Medical Anthropology provides an advanced understanding of health, illness, and medicine in different social and cultural settings.
 It explores both traditional healing and modern medical technologies.
-The MSc provides specialist training in medical anthropology for both social/cultural anthropologists and trained health practitioners.
+Our MSc in Mecial Anthropology also provides specialist training in medical anthropology for both social/cultural anthropologists and trained health practitioners.
 Graduates of this programme will be equipped with the conceptual and methodological skills to engage with the broader debates and dilemmas of contemporary global health practices.

 This MSc programme looks at how to respond to the challenges of the bioeconomy, including developing sustainable innovation in a responsible manner; identifying and exploiting value throughout innovation ecosystems; and bringing new technologies to existing and emerging markets.